MingjieChen/EasyVC/README.md

 I am currently working on my own to maintain this repo.
 I am planning to integrate more encoders and decoders.

-Pleas be aware that this repo is currently very unstable and under very fast developement.
+Please be aware that this repo is currently very unstable and under very fast developement.

 # Conda env